SumanthUdupi/F1-Project/Code Explanation.md

    - For this matrix:
    - **0** means there’s no contribution from Constructor 1 in Race 1.
    - **4** reflects Constructor 2’s dominant score in Race 2.

-   It helps quickly see which constructor performed better overall.
 ---
 ## Calculus Exercises